 Extraction Settings #

-The extracted data will be split into packages of the defined size.
+The extracted data is split into packages of the defined size.
 The default value is 50000 lines.

 A package size between 20000 and 50000 is advisable for large amounts of data.
 0 means no packaging.
 Not using packaging can lead to an RFC timeout for large data extracts.